 Although Ruby is a back-end language, it’s designed to be readable by people instead of just machines, and it’s turned into a staple language used by companies like Twitter, Airbnb, and GitHub.

 Python is another general-purpose programming language.
 It plays an important part in data science, machine learning, and web development.
 You can even use it to program desktop applications.
+This versatility is one of the reasons why it’s ranked as the fourth most popular programming language in the survey linked above.

 Python has a low barrier to entry.
 It’s simple but elegant, with many real-world applications — one notable example being artificial intelligence.
 As seen in web scraping, Python has the capability to extract a large amount of data.